 Craig McCoy, Joseph DiStefano and The Philadelphia Inquirer (collectively "Requester") submitted a request ("Request") to the Pennsylvania Public School Employees' Retirement System ("PSERS") pursuant to the Right-to-Know Law ("RTKL"), 65 P.S. §§ 67.101 et seq., seeking, in relevant part, written communications between PSERS staff and three consulting firms.
 PSERS partially denied the Request, arguing it was insufficiently specific and that responsive records are exempt criminal and noncriminal investigative records.
-The Requester appealed to the Office of

-Open Records ("OOR").
-For the reasons set forth in this Final Determination, the appeal is granted in part, denied in part and dismissed as moot in part, and PSERS is required to take additional action as directed.
+The Requester appealed to the Office of Open Records ("OOR").
+The OOR granted in part, denied in part, and dismissed as moot in part the appeal and the Requester filed a Petition for Reconsideration.
+For the reasons set forth in this Final Determination upon Reconsideration, the appeal is granted in part, denied in part and dismissed as moot in part, and PSERS is required to take additional action as directed.